Madalina294/Employee-Management-System/README.md

 # Employee-Management-System
-A mobile app for managing the employees
+A mobile app demo for managing the employees